 Whether or not a spouse should gain access to the asset requires in-depth investigation and knowledge of complex financial circumstances, including valuation of the business, investment accounts and the value of a business.
 Our firm works with independent financial accountants and valuation experts to ensure the property is fully and accurately evaluated for appreciated net worth.

 Stange Law Firm, PC, will discuss issues such as:

 - Characterization of property as separate property, commingled or marital property

 - Appreciated value of a business or professional practice over the length of the marriage

 - Indirect contributions and efforts of the spouse to increase the value of the property

 - Gaining access to the asset requires

-Contact Our Attorneys in Missouri, Illinois, Kansas and Oklahoma
+Contact Our Attorneys in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 For more information about how our lawyers can assist you with separate property in divorce, contact us online or by phone to schedule a confidential consultation at one of our convenient locations.
-We have locations in St. Louis, Kansas City, Columbia, Springfield, Wichita, Tulsa and beyond in the Midwest.
+We have locations in St. Louis, Chicago, Kansas City, Columbia, Springfield, Wichita, Tulsa, Oklahoma City, Lincoln, Omaha and beyond in the Midwest.